emqx/blog/en/202109/mqtt-js-tutorial.md

 mqtt pub -t 'testtopic/hello' -h 'broker.emqx.io' -m 'from MQTT.js'
 ```

-If you need a more comprehensive MQTT command-line tool, you can refer to [MQTT X CLI](https://mqttx.app/cli).
+If you need a more comprehensive MQTT command-line tool, you can refer to [MQTTX CLI](https://mqttx.app/cli).

 ### API introduction